I love serving a fabulous cheese course for Tu Bishvat, no matter when it falls or what is going on I always find time for cheese, even at breakfast.

 If you want to round out this meal, add a salad like this Biblically-Inspired Salad or an Israeli Salad.
-Crusty french rolls, sourdough bread or challah (call it "brioche" if you want to be fancy about it) represent the wheat in the seven species.
-You can leave it at that or add a side dish like Barley & Wild Rice Pilaf with Pomegranate Seeds (prepared with vegetable broth).
-Tabbouleh, a salad made from bulgur wheat and chopped parsley, and dressed with olive oil and lemon juice also works well.
+Crusty French rolls, sourdough bread or challah (call it "brioche" if you want to be fancy about it) represent the wheat in the seven species.

 There you have it.
-The perfect Tu Bishvat cheese course and an easy Shabbat breakfast, to boot.
+The perfect Tu Bishvat cheese course and an easy breakfast or brunch, to boot.
 A new Tu Bishvat tradition is born.

 What are your Tu Bishvat traditions?